skydoves/Rainbow/README.md

 ```

 ### RainbowView
-RainbowView is a gradient view for implementing a gradation effect. <br><br>
+RainbowView is a gradient view for implementing a gradations. <br><br>
 Add following XML namespace inside your XML layout file.

 ```gradle